-LORD PALMERSTON leads off the amateurs at Manchester.
-There are announcements of other noble lecturers.
-They will be followed by the professional class, and by the class of local gentlemen who talk to their neighbourhoods for an hour and a half, with no other cost to the institution than a vote of thanks.
-These are good influences at work; but a remark contained in the thirty-second annual report of the Manchester Mechanics' Institution brings to notice a reform that has been found necessary in the lecturing system.
-The system, to say the truth, has been woefully abused.
-A number of men of very low qualifications have adopted lecturing as their vocation; audiences have been pleased by flashy experiments, and loose tissues of anecdote; frequently, the lecture degenerates into an entertainment, and under the pretence of illustrating the history of music, becomes a series of violent solos.
-The Directors of the Manchester Institution have felt, therefore, that the old system was expensive, unprofitable, and deceptive.
-It had ceased to be educational. ...
-It had dwindled into a mere process of amusement and display.
-Certainly they are right to set it aside in favour of less frivolous and superficial methods of instruction.
-The proposal is to have better of one of his recently delivered speeches, peror of Russia is to be crowned, and gilded lecturers and fewer of them, and Mr. FAIR-BUEN, Mr. MOBELL, and Mr. HUNT have, during the past season, proved that the audience of a mechanics' institute may be addressed with effect on subjects of large interest, in a comprehensive style.
+LORD PALMERSTON leads off the amateurs at

+during the past season, proved that the audience of a mechanics' institute may be addressed with effect on subjects of large interest, in a comprehensive style.
 There is an essential difference between the common professional lecturer and the common amateur.
 The Professed is lively, shallow, universal, and indefinitely voluble.
 He can lecture on the relations of the sciences, on the Hindu cosmogony, on the British Constitution, on things remote and things familiar, with inexhaustible facility.
 He is never doubtful or embarrassed.
-He never penetrates too far into one branch of knowledge, he wants only "facts" and "illustradebt, the volvox globator, or LEWENHOECK's notions of animalculæ, can "get up his matter" so as profoundly to impress the two hundred persons, two hundred miles from London, who attend to his clever outpourings.
-We have heard of a lecture on Eastern We have heard of others, which the lecturer was perfectly aware contained statements of exploded but fascinating hypotheses, especially in connexion with the natural sciences.
+He never penetrates too far into one branch of knowledge, he wants only "facts" and "illustrations" for an hour and a half of discourse, rapid and random, and, whether in regard to the atomic theory, the sources of the National debt, the volvox globator, or LEWENHOECK's notions of animalculæ, can "get up his matter" so as profoundly to impress the two hundred persons, two hundred miles from London, who attend to his clever outpourings.
+We have heard of a lecture on Eastern history "got up" in a railway carriage, be-tween Paddington and Monmouth.
+We have heard of others, which the lecturer was perfectly aware contained statements of exploded but fascinating hypotheses, especially in connexion with the natural sciences.
 The Amateur is usually more sincere.
 He has gone deeply into his seriously-selected topic, and, with somebody "of influence" in the chair, a body of well-dressed friends to encourage him, and the one stray mechanic who is usually seen in a mechanics' institution to listen, believe, and admire, is often a "decided success."
 His object is most frequently abstruse, or very special, and he has, in almost all cases, "new views" of his own in connexion with it.
 Certain hitherto unsuggested ideas in connexion with the Targums and Talmuds have struck the Amateur, and the friends of "the Institute" who would be glad to know what Targums are, are told that there really is some doubt whether ONKELOS OF JONATHAN had anything to do with them.
 Or the worship of the serpent is discussed, the Mosaic idea of serpents being attributed to all nations, so that a very ingenious theory inevitably starts into being.
-These, of course, are exaggerated illustrations, though not fictitious; but we think some of our readers would be able to contribute a' few notes of not dissimilar purport.
+These, of course, are exaggerated illustrations, though not fictitious; but we think some of our readers would be able to contribute a few notes of not dissimilar purport.